 Reading Borough Council has a public sector equality duty under the Equality Act 2010.
 The Act brought together existing equality laws and made them stronger.
-It also strengthened existing duties and places new duties on public bodies.
+It strengthened existing duties and placed new duties on public bodies.
 The protected characteristics listed in the Act are age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.

-RBC's mission is 'to ensure that Reading realises its potential - and to ensure that everyone who lives and works here can share the benefits of its success' (RBC Shaping Reading's Future - our corporate plan 2018-21).
+RBC's mission is 'to help Reading realises its potential and to ensure that everyone who lives and works here can share the benefits of its success' (RBC Investing Reading's Future - our corporate plan 2022-25).
+RBC's Tackling Inequality Strategy 2023 to 2026 recognises that while Reading is one of the UK's most vibrant and economically significant urban centres it can be an unequal area in terms of wealth and life experiences, having some of the most affluent and some of the most deprived localities in the whole of the Thames Valley.